ozohad/thermal-control/README.md

   command:
 - systemctl status mellanox-thermal
-- Logging records of the thermal control written by systemd-journald.service can be queried by the following command:
+- Logging records of the thermal control written by systemd-journald.service can be queried by the following commands:
 - journalctl --unit=mellanox-thermal
+- journalctl -f -u mellanox-thermal
 - Once "systemctl enable mellanox-thermal" is invoked, the thermal control will be automatically activated after the next and the following system reboots, until "systemctl disable mellanox-thermal" is not invoked.